Ferfoui/EmbeddedDisplay/README.md

 The project is built using [PlatformIO](https://platformio.org/) and the [Arduino framework](https://docs.platformio.org/en/latest/frameworks/arduino.html).
-Moreover, this project has been built for a Chinese class presentation (about chinese electronics) and it is a work in progress.
+Moreover, it has been built for a Chinese class presentation (about chinese electronics) and it is a work in progress.